vudat081299/RecordFastProject/README.md

 </h3>

 # Feature
-+ Record into .wav extension.
++ Record into .wav extension by default (custom output extension in source).
-+ Some specification are set for Audio format in this project **(you can config output type as anything you want - add, remove, fix value of any specification for a Audio format)**:
++ Some specification are set for Audio format in this project **(you can config output type as anything you want - add, remove, fix value of any specification for a Audio format in source)**:
 > + AVFormatIDKey: Int(kAudioFormatLinearPCM)
 > + AVSampleRateKey: 16000
 > + AVNumberOfChannelsKey: 1